 Here are some beginner-friendly tips for playing chords on the guitar.

-WHAT IS A CHORD?
+WHAT IS A GUITAR CHORD?

 A chord happens when you play several individual notes together instead of plucking each one on its own.
 Some notes sound better with each other than others, and the combinations are named after the sounds that the notes produce together.